gustavostuff/tabox2d/README.md

 it doesn't:

 * Cover the joints part
-* Cover other Box2D API (other than the used above)
+* Cover other Box2D API

 This is still a work in progress, thanks for your feedback!